Patagonia

 - Bariloche, Argentina

 Today's the day we see some of the amazing sites Bariloche has to offer, guided by our local experts.
-After the run, we'll have a relaxing lunch at one of Bariloche's epic restaurants.
+After the run, we'll have a relaxing lunch at one of Bariloche's epic restaurants along the Cirse Lake.

 - Explore Bariloche